Elizabeth Parsons (artist)

-Elizabeth Parsons (27 September 1831 – 28 May 1897) was an English artist and 19th century settler of Victoria, Australia.
+Elizabeth Parsons (née Warren; 27 September 1831 – 28 May 1897) was an English artist and 19th century settler of Victoria, Australia.
 She was the first women to be elected to the Council of the Victorian Academy of Arts.

 Early life

 Parsons was born in Isleworth, London, the daughter of William Thomas Warren (1794-1851) and Elizabeth Keens (1794-1867).
 The couple married in 1820 at St Thomas Le Apostle, London, and had four sons before Elizabeth's birth in 1831.

 Elizabeth attended boarding school, and later found work as a governess and then manager of a toy shop owned by her family.

 Elizabeth married George Parsons (born 1830), the manager of a Marble Mine in Cornwall, on 28 October 1868.
 George already had two children, George and Cecil, from a previous marriage.
 Their first child, Adeline, was born 10 August 1869.

 The Parson family emigrated to Australia on the SS Great Britain, leaving Liverpool on 19 March 1870 and arriving 15 May 1870, a voyage of 58 days.
 Elizabeth was pregnant at the time, and gave birth to her second child, Henry, shortly after arriving.